Flashcards for topic Rest and Motion : Kinematics

 Example: A baseball thrown horizontally from a cliff moves at constant horizontal speed while simultaneously accelerating downward due to gravity.

-Time of flight: s
+Total time of flight:

 Showing 10 of 47 cards.
 Add this deck to your collection to see all cards.